 Luckily, there are quite a number of measures that one can implement to help reduce such eventualities.
 This tutorial will provide you with awesome tips on how to protect your personal data on iOS.
 Prior to that, we will look at some of the probable threats to your personal data as an iPhone user.

 Learn how to protect privacy on an Android phone

 Recent security research on iPhone has shown that it is possible for hackers to spy on your iPhone camera.

 This could gain access to your most sensitive information including text messages, contacts among other iPhone components.
-In the wrong hands, this kind of information could do more damage that you can think of.
+In the wrong hands, this kind of information could do more damage than you can think of.

 Data harvesting is most common when one is using the internet.
-Even with robust security measures on your iPhone, there is always a chance that you installed application and your Internet Service Provider are harvesting your data and selling it off to third parties.
-In the off chance, that such details are sold off to the wrong parties the effects could be devastating.
+Even with robust security measures on your iPhone, there is always a chance that you installed the application and your Internet Service Provider are harvesting your data and selling it off to third parties.
+On the off chance, that such details are sold off to the wrong parties the effects could be devastating.

-Some people will advise you to uninstall all apps on you iPhone.
+Some people will advise you to uninstall all apps on your iPhone.
 However, that will make your expensive gadget very much useless.
 Below are a few effective tips that could give you an upper hand as far privacy and personal data safety are concerned.
 Check them out!

 Typically, iPhones will come to you with default security settings and it is your job to tweak them to your advantage.
 Here are aspects that you can change to enhance your security.

 In most cases, iPhone users opt for a four-digit code as their passcode to their phone.
 Well, a unique four-digit code would work to resolve your privacy problems.
 However, using more characters will not hurt.
 In fact, it will enhance your privacy and protects access by any unauthorized persons.